IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

     The name/id of the cluster

-  download (False, bool, True)
+  network (False, bool, False)
-    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id
+    If set to true will download the Calico network config with the Admin config

   config_dir (False, str, None)